iamaziz/ollachat/README.md

 # Ollachat 🚀

-> **TL;DR** A minimal Streamlit Chatbot with Ollama models
+> **TL;DR** A minimal Streamlit Chatbot GUI for Ollama models

 A Streamlit chatbot app that integrates with the Ollama LLMs.
-Includes Chat history; and each model has its own log history.
+Includes chat history; and each model has its own chat log.

 ## Getting started